mozilla-mobile/firefox-echo-show/README.md

 > ⚠️ Firefox will be ending support for Echo Show.
 Starting April 30, 2021, you will be automatically redirected to Amazon Silk for web browsing.
+See also: [End of support for Firefox on Amazon Devices](https://support.mozilla.org/en-US/kb/end-support-firefox-amazon-devices)

 # Firefox for Echo Show
 [![codecov](https://codecov.io/gh/mozilla-mobile/firefox-echo-show/branch/master/graph/badge.svg)](https://codecov.io/gh/mozilla-mobile/firefox-echo-show)